 Straiker is an agentic AI security platform.
 It gives teams visibility and control over every AI agent in their environment, from first build to live deployment.

-The California company was founded in 2025 and raised a $64 million Series A in June 2026, bringing total funding to about $85 million.
+The California company was founded in 2025 and announced a $64 million Series A in June 2026.
+Straiker says this brings total funding to about $85 million — figures the company self-reported in its funding release.

 Investors include Marathon Management Partners, Citi Ventures, Illuminate Financial, and Workday Ventures, with earlier backing from Bain Capital Ventures and Lightspeed.